yguenduez/nerd-neck/report.md

 Also, [embassy](https://embassy.dev/) is used, an asynchronous runtime for embedded systems, that makes it easy to create asynchronous tasks and to communicate between those.

-For the inertial measurement unit (IMU), we use a library called [bmi160-rs](https://github.com/eldruin/bmi160-rs) and created a small adapter around the library's API to our needs.
+For the inertial measurement unit (IMU), a library called [bmi160-rs](https://github.com/eldruin/bmi160-rs) is used and I created a small adapter around the library's API to our needs.

-As a library for the IMU, we use [ahrs-rs](https://github.com/jmagnuson/ahrs-rs), which is a rust implementation for the Madgwick filter.
+As a library for the Madgwick filter, I used [ahrs-rs](https://github.com/jmagnuson/ahrs-rs), which is a rust implementation.
 An adapter around the library API is created to fit our needs.

 Furthermore, [nalgebra](https://github.com/dimforge/nalgebra) is used to work with quaternions, calculating angles.